Gill6111-cg/daily-diary/Day04.md

 ### Explanation

-The code inside the `do` block runs first, and then the condition is checked.
-This is the main difference between `while` and `do-while`.
+In a do-while loop, the code executes first and the condition is checked afterward.
+This means the loop will run at least one time even if the condition is false.

 ---

 ### 3. For Loop

-The `for` loop is the most commonly used loop in JavaScript.
-It is used when the number of iterations is known in advance.
+The `for` loop is the most commonly used loop in programming.
+It is generally used when the number of iterations is known beforehand.

 ### Syntax